-The Mammals Library contains about 4,500 volumes, including 40 journal subscriptions.
-It collecting policies follow the Division of Mammals, where the major research interests are systematics, distribution, evolution, and morphology, as well as ecology and evolution of world mammals.
+The Mammals Library contains about 10,000 volumes, including 40 journal subscriptions.
+Its collecting policies follow the Division of Mammals, where the major research interests are systematics, distribution, evolution, and morphology, as well as ecology and evolution of world mammals.

 Popular works and juvenile works are included if illustrations are exceptional.
 English and major European languages, in addition to Russian language publications are actively sought.
-Slides and photographs, maps, field notebooks, and an extensive reprint collection are maintained by the Division of Mammals.
-Contact Alfred Gardner, Curator, for these.
+An extensive reprint collection is maintained by the Division of Mammals.